DaChese/PNK-HAMradio/README.md

 Element (Web Chat)	http://<YOUR_PI_IP>:8083

     If you chose the Lighttpd reverse‑proxy setup, Etherpad will live at /pad instead of root.
+    Also Pat-Winlink uses the port 8080 which conflicts with the adoption process for the Unifi Controller for AC Meshes (bunny ears).
+So be mindful about it, I havent figured out how to change the port for Pat-Winlink.
+Although if you dont install 73Linux or dont choose the option to install Pat-Winlink through the installer for &#Linux then there should be no errors or issues for adopting Unifi devices.

 3. Credits & Related Projects